Rockneeraj/mininet/README.md

 * support for installing the OpenFlow 1.3 versions of the reference user switch and NOX from CPqD
 * The ability to import modules from `mininet.examples`
+* Switches and hosts work in different namespaces
+* vxlan interfaces added in switch namespaces

 We have provided several new examples (which can easily be imported to provide useful functionality) including: